Himagaur08/Himagaur08/README.md

 ### 📌 Projects:
 - 🌟 ** WishList App ** https://github.com/Himagaur08/AgeCalculatorApp - This application, named Wish List, serves as a sophisticated note-taking tool.
 It enables users to effectively capture notes and securely record their aspirations, ensuring that important thoughts and objectives are easily accessible at all times.
-A Note-taking app.We can use it to take notes or save our wishes
+A Note-taking app.
+We can use it to take notes or save our wishes
-- 📱 ** Weather App **  - This application serves as a weather platform that utilizes a weather API to provide users with accurate and timely weather information.which use weather api to show weather to the user.
+- 📱 ** Weather App **  - This application serves as a weather platform that utilizes a weather API to provide users with accurate and timely weather information. which uses weather API to show weather to the user.

 ### 📫 Let's Connect:
 - 📧 Email: himagaur2708@gmail.com